 WebRTC Leak Test:

 Similarly, it was also found innocent of any WebRTC leaks.

 As a free online software that runs on advertisements and donations, VPNBook only has 11 servers in total located in the following countries:

 VPNBook also offers paid dedicated servers as a paid option in three regions: Canada, US East, and US West.
 In addition to VPN servers, there’s a VPNBook free web proxy.
 There are four proxy servers within the UK, US, France, and Canada that can be accessed through the web.
 Keep in mind that these servers will only change your IP address but do not offer the same level of security that the VPN protocols do.

-You can download torrents on Poland and Germany servers, but p2p activity is restricted on other servers.
-So, VPNBook torrenting sessions are possible through this service.
-However, since the provider does store some connections, it is not the safest VPN out there for this purpose.
+You can download torrents with VPNBook on its Poland and Germany servers, but p2p activity is restricted on other servers.
+We recommend you don’t use VPNBook for torrenting due to the below reasons:

 Does VPNBook work in China?

 VPNBook doesn’t work in China.
 There are no nearby servers to China within VPNBook’s network, nor does it use any obfuscation features to fool sophisticated Chinese firewalls.
 Nonetheless, it does offer VPN Outline which runs on the Shadowsocks proxy, though it isn’t effective in China as per our research.

 In terms of speed, VPNBook may disappoint you big time.
 I used a 30 Mbps internet connection while conducting the speed test.